Emmotes/ic_spoilers/docs/season_6.md

         }]
     }],
     "requirements": [],
     "description": {"desc": "Sisaspia uses her reserve of necrotic spores to empower a subtle infection she maintains upon her \"companions\", goading them forward and hopefully assisting her in her own selfish goals.
-This infection increases the damage of all Champions within 2 slots of herself by $amount% for each spore she has used in the current area, stacking multiplicatively, up to a maximum equal to her maximum spore reserve."}, "id": 1744,
+This infection increases the damage of all Champions within 2 slots of herself by 25% for each spore she has used in the current area, stacking multiplicatively, up to a maximum equal to her maximum spore reserve."}, "id": 1744,
     "flavour_text": "",
     "graphic_id": 7202,